 - 1. Video Link Evidence: Applicants for a domestic violence order, under or over 18, may apply for their evidence to be given by video link. - 2.
 Restrictions on Personal Cross-examination: Applicants and respondents under 18 and over 18 are able to apply for protection from being cross-examined in person. - 3.
 Breach hearings: Breach of domestic violence order hearings are to be heard in-camera.
 In camera means in private. - 4.
 Court Accompaniment: Applicants for a domestic violence order have the right to be accompanied in Court by person they choose including a support worker. - 5.
-Views of child: When a safety order or barring order is being decided, the views of the child must be considered. - 6.
+Views of child: .
+Children's views for orders sought on behalf of a child (S27) Children will be able to make their views known to the court where a Safety or Barring order is sought on behalf of, or will partly relate to, a child.
+The court will have the option of appointing an expert to assist the court to ascertain the views of the child. - 6.
 Information on Services : Court Staff staff are now obliged to provide information on domestic violence services to all applicants for domestic violence orders.